Stealth-Tax/stealth-tax/README.md

 ### Release notes:
 * 10 June 21 - Final minor changes for initial release.
 Deployed.
 See commit list for further details.
+* Next release will include backdated modelling of real inflation to show changes over last two years or so
+* Real inflation index calculation method to be released in next cycle.

 ### Contact
 [info@stealthtax.io](mailto:info@stealthtax.io)